connectedway/meta-connectedway/README.md

 poky distroy and openembedded layer with support for Connected Way's Open Files.

-This layer is qualified against the pyro, dunfell, and hardknott releases of Yocto.
+This layer is qualified against the pyro, dunfell, hardknott, and scarthgap releases of Yocto.

 # Contents

+mbedtls recipe for v3.2.1.
+Openfiles depends on v3.2.1 for CCM support.
+The default version of mbedtls supported by hardknott is v2.25.0.
+Therefore we provide our own recipe.

 openfiles recipe for v5.3.0.
 This will build openfiles for a yocto distro.
 The following packages can be deployed: